Upsonic/KOT/README.md

-# KeyPact | Multithreaded Simultaneous Writing Key-Value DB
+# KOT | Multithreaded Simultaneous Writing Key-Value DB
-KeyPact is an efficient key-value data storage system that aims to making simultaneous writing with multithreaded.
+KOT is an efficient key-value data storage system that aims to making simultaneous writing with multithreaded.

 ## Features
 - Multithread Support